OSPFv2

 OSPF Fundamentals

 OSPF is, mostly, a link-state routing protocol.
-In contrast to distance-vector protocols, such as RIP or BGP, where routers describe available paths (i.e. routes) to each other, in link-state protocols routers instead describe the state of their links to their immediate neighbouring routers.
+In contrast to distance-vector protocols, such as RIP or BGP, where routers describe available paths (i.e. routes) to each other, in link-state protocols routers instead describe the state of their links to their immediate neighboring routers.

 Each router describes their link-state information in a message known as an LSA, which is then propagated through to all other routers in a link-state routing domain, by a process called flooding.
 Each router thus builds up an LSDB of all the link-state messages.
 From this collection of LSAs in the LSDB, each router can then calculate the shortest path to any other router, based on some common metric, by using an algorithm such as Edsger Dijkstra’s SPF algorithm.